Willmott Dixon sets standard for SEND school provision

 Building for All whitepaper released

-became the first contractor to achieve company-wide BRE Global BIM Level 2
+First contractor to achieve company-wide BRE Level 2 Certification across construction, residential and interiors

 The HS2 college in Birmingham is using BIM

-will expand with a network of BIM experts in every Willmott Dixon office who can advise and guide clients who are keen to embrace the visualisation technology at an early stage in the project cycle.
+This will expand with a network of BIM experts in every Willmott Dixon office who can advise and guide clients who are keen to embrace the visualisation technology at an early stage in the project cycle.

-Fannon, Head of BIM for Willmott Dixon’s construction business, said:
+Garry Fannon, Head of BIM for Willmott Dixon’s construction business, said:

-Technology Centre in Oxford used BIM
+The National Space Technology Centre in Oxford used BIM

 means each customer now has access to a dedicated BIM manager for a ‘soft